-We want to support you in becoming an independent research leader!
-The School of Chemistry at the University of Bristol offers a dynamic and nurturing environment in which to do this.
-Our inclusive, diverse, and collaborative School provides a supportive, scientifically excellent and enjoyable framework in which you can build a successful scientific career.
+We want to support you in becoming an independent research leader.
+Recently ranked number 1 in the UK for Chemistry research (THE analysis of REF 2021), the School of Chemistry at the University of Bristol offers a dynamic and nurturing environment in which to develop your research programme.
+Our inclusive, diverse, and collaborative School provides a supportive and scientifically excellent setting in which you can build a successful scientific career.

 What we can offer you: